helpshift/ekaf/README.md

 By lazily starting a connection pool, these workers only are spawned on receipt of the first produce message received by that worker.
 More on this below.

-===No need for Zookeeper===
+### No need for Zookeeper ###
 Does not need a connection to Zookeeper for broker info, etc. This adopts the pattern encouraged from the 0.8 protocol

-===No linked drivers, No NIF's  ===
+### No linked drivers, No NIF's   ###
 Deals with the protcol completely in erlang.
-Pattern matching FTW, ( also see [https://coderwall.com/p/1lyfxg https://coderwall.com/p/1lyfxg] ).
-Moreover, by using binary as the preferred format for Topic, etc, - lists are avoided in all places except the {BrokerHost,_Port}.
+Pattern matching FTW, see the blogpost that inspired this project ( also see https://coderwall.com/p/1lyfxg ).

-===Optimized for using on a cluster===
+### Optimized for using on a cluster ###
+* Works well if embedding into other OTP/rebar style apps ( eg: tested with `kafboy`)
-Only gets metadata for the topic being published. ekaf does not start workers until a produce is called, hence easily horizontally scalable - can be added to a load balancer without worrying about creating holding up valuable connections to a broker on bootup.
+* Only gets metadata for the topic being published. ekaf does not start workers until a produce is called, hence easily horizontally scalable - can be added to a load balancer without worrying about creating holding up valuable connections to a broker on bootup.
 Queries metadata directly from a `{ekaf_bootstrap_bhroker,Broker}` during the first produce to a topic, and then caches this data for that topic.
+* Extensive use of records for `O(1)` lookup
+* By using binary as the preferred format for Topic, etc, - lists are avoided in all places except the {BrokerHost,_Port}.

-===Concurrency when publishing to the same Topic via Connection Pool=== Each worker represents a connection to a broker + topic + partition combination.
+### Concurrency when publishing to the same Topic via Connection Pool ###
+Each worker represents a connection to a broker + topic + partition combination.
 Uses `poolboy` to implement a connection pool for each partition for a topic.
 Workers are brought back up via poolboy

-===Concurrency when publishing to multiple topics via process groups=== Each Topic, will have a pg2 process group, You can pick a random partition worker for a topic via
+### Concurrency when publishing to multiple topics via process groups ###
+Each Topic, will have a pg2 process group, You can pick a random partition worker for a topic via

     case ekaf:pick(<<"topic_foo">>) of